GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

       .. rubric:: DEA Notebooks

-      Explore a repository of code examples showcasing DEA products, how-to-guides and common earth observation patterns and case studies using Jupyter Notebooks.
+      Explore a repository of code examples showcasing DEA products, how-to-guides and common earth observation workflows and case studies using Jupyter Notebooks.

       `Visit the DEA Notebooks </notebooks/README/>`_